Alcohol withdrawal syndrome: Prevention of further drinking

 There are three medications used to help prevent a return to drinking: naltrexone, acamprosate, and disulfiram.
 They are used after withdrawal has occurred.

 Other

-Clonidine may be used in combination with benzodiazepines to help some of the symptoms.
+Clonidine may be used in combination with benzodiazepines to help with some of the symptoms.
 No conclusions can be drawn concerning the efficacy or safety of baclofen for alcohol withdrawal syndrome due to the insufficiency and low quality of the evidence.

 Antipsychotics, such as haloperidol, are sometimes used in addition to benzodiazepines to control agitation or psychosis.
 Antipsychotics may potentially worsen alcohol withdrawal as they lower the seizure threshold.
 Clozapine, olanzapine, or low-potency phenothiazines (such as chlorpromazine) are particularly risky; if used, extreme caution is required.

 While intravenous ethanol could theoretically be used, evidence to support this use, at least in those who are very sick, is insufficient.

 Hypertension is common, and some doctors also prescribe beta blockers during withdrawal.

 Prognosis

 Failure to manage the alcohol withdrawal syndrome appropriately can lead to permanent brain damage or death.
 It has been proposed that brain damage due to alcohol withdrawal may be prevented by the administration of NMDA antagonists, calcium antagonists, and glucocorticoid antagonists.